OccupationalTherapy.com Phone: 866-782-9924

 Figure 5.
 Illustration of the degrees of freedom in an upper extremity.

-This gives a human picture of what it really means.
+This gives a human picture of what it means.

 Main Movements (Degrees of Freedom) of the Upper-Extremity Translation to Robotics Challenge

-We're translating the human arm into robotics as can see in Figure 6.
+We're translating the human arm into robotics as shown in Figure 6.

 Figure 6